ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Additional feature information

 You can fine-tune WProofreader via the dedicated settings menu.
 Choose a primary language from a set of available ones.
 Create and manage additional custom dictionaries.
 You can add words to the user dictionary directly from the suggestion card, too.
-If needed, you can turn off the spell checker and enable it again with one click.
+If needed, you can turn off the spell checker and enable it again with a single click.

 ## Multi-language support